jplaulau14/jplaulau14/README.md

 # Hi there, I'm Pats! 👋

-I'm an **AI/ML Engineer** and **Team Lead** specializing in the next generation of intelligent systems.
+I'm an **AI/ML Engineer** specializing in the next generation of intelligent systems.
 My passion is building and deploying robust, scalable applications powered by Large Language Models and Agentic AI.

 <p align="left">
   <a href="https://github.com/jplaulau14">